vassildi7/XRL2FC/README.md

 ---

 ## Aknowledgements
-Developed as a natural continuation of the work described in the paper "DRL2FC: An Attack-Resilient Load Frequency Control Based on Deep Reinforcement Learning" submitted to Power Tech 2025 Conference https://2025.ieee-powertech.org/
+Developed as part of the work described in the paper "XRL2FC: Cyber-Resilient Load Frequency Control of Interconnected Power Systems Using Explainable Reinforcement Learning"